Musika Quick Stats

 Instruments: Guitar Drums

-I started taking drum lessons at 12 years old and studied jazz and swing drumming early on.
+I studied drum lessons at 12 years old and studied jazz and swing drumming early on.
 I was a percussion major in college then spent a few years in Austin Texas traveling with country, rock and blues bands.
 Have played on over 20 records.
 My lessons are one on one and we both play side by side each at a drum set learning and having fun.
 My home studio is comfortable and provides a great atmosphere for music.
 Read More

 Instruments: Piano Guitar Electric Guitar Classical Guitar